Sheikh, Somaliland

-Sheikh (Sheekh, شَيخ, also known as Shiikh or Upper Sheikh), is a city in central Somaliland (a state in the Horn of Africa that separated from Somalia in 1991 and is not internationally recognized).
+Sheikh (Sheekh, شَيخ, also known as Shiikh or Upper Sheikh), is a city in central Somaliland.
 Sheikh is the capital of the Sheikh district in the region/province Sahil.
 It lies at an altitude of some 1430 m in the Golis Mountains, roughly halfway between the larger cities of Berbera (on the coast of the Gulf of Aden, at a distance of about 71 km) and Burao (further inland, around 60 km from Sheikh).

-The broader Sheikh District has a total population of 133,625 residents.
+The broader Sheikh District has a total population of about 93,625 residents.

 Description

 Sheikh lies on the tarmacked road from Berbera to Burao.
 This so-called Burao-Berbera Highway is one of the most scenic drives in Somaliland.
 Coming from hot and arid Berbera the climb into the Golis Mountains starts after some 46 km at the village of Laaleys.
-The landscape then quickly becomes greener and, via a series of hairpin bends, the Sheikh pass is reached at about 1490 m above sea level.
+The landscape then quickly becomes greener, and, via a series of hairpin bends, the Sheikh pass is reached at about 1490 m above sea level.
 This is followed by a short descent to Sheikh, which lies on a plateau at about 1430 m.
 Actually, therefore, the Golis Mountains are not a mountain range, but the jagged northern edge of the Somali plateau.